Kadiwéu language: Valency

-Valency is defined as "the number and type of bonds which the verb may form with a number of dependent elements referred to as arguments" (Sandalo 1995).
+Valency is defined as "the number and type of bonds which the verb may form with a number of dependent elements referred to as arguments".
 Valency change is the number of arguments controlled by a verbal predicate.
 While there are two types of valency change, reducing and increasing, after analyzing Sandalo's data it appears that Kadiweu has an increasing valency change.
-This author uses valency change to refer to the syntactically relevant components of meaning specified in the lexicon of Kadiweu (Sandalo 1995).
+This author uses valency change to refer to the syntactically relevant components of meaning specified in the lexicon of Kadiweu.
 She claims that the [+cause] and [+become] features of the language must be added as suffixes in order for the verb to become a predicate.
 She proposes that the suffixes operate by adding or deleting the [+cause] and or [+become] feature.

 For example, as seen in example 278 below, the root is a verb.
 However, in example 279 a suffix that denotes [+cause] is added which changes the meaning of the sentence.

 She claims that verbs are lexically specified for [+cause] and [+become] and that they fit into three categories.
 The first category is monovalent verbs, where there is only one semantic argument and it consists of both unergative verbs and unaccusative verbs.
 An example of a monovalent verb is seen in example (280) below.
 It is important to note that non-accusative verbs only take an internal argument, and within their semantics is something that undergoes a change of state, ([+become]).
 However, non-ergative verbs take an external argument, and the idea of something causing what is being expressed ([+cause]) is expressed in their meaning.
 As a result, the implied meaning in the example below is 'I cause yelling' rather than just 'I yell'.

 The second category is bivalent verbs, which make an obligatory reference to the subject and cause of become.
 For example, the author shows how the verb "eat" can also be a bivalent verb because it requires two semantic arguments, as seen in example (282) below.
 Sandalo expresses the action of bivalent verbs as an equation which states "x cause y become STATE."
 This formula is shown in the implied meaning 'I cause guava (to) become eaten':